 Always practice moderation!
 It’s okay to eat a variety of fruits with a higher glycemic index, just in smaller amounts.

 Animal dairy (cow, goat, etc.) contains insulin-like growth factor 1 (IGF-1).
 An elevated level of IGF-1 is associated with insulin resistance, as well as an increase in 5a-Reductase Activity.
-Both can result in higher levels of the male sex hormone DHT, and therefore acne.
+Both can result in higher levels of the male sex hormone DHT, and therefore hormonal blemishes.

 Allergies and intolerances